Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 We comply.

-4.18 Landlords must have policies and procedures in place for managing unacceptable behaviour from residents and/or their representatives when pursuing a complaint.
+5.14 Landlords must have policies and procedures in place for managing unacceptable behaviour from residents and/or their representatives.
+Landlords must be able to evidence reasons for putting any restrictions in place and must keep restrictions under regular review.

 We comply.